Tino-FRC-2473/ThreadingRobot/README.md

 # ThreadingRobot
-A framework to install when creating a ThreadingRobot object, preventing the need to copy and paste complicated threading code repeatedly
+A framework to install when creating a ThreadingRobot object, preventing the need to copy and paste complicated threading code repeatedly.